Bandwidth/dashboard-docs/guides/onDemandNumberSearchAndOrder.md

 ## Create Subscription for Orders {#create-subscription}

 The Bandwidth Phone Number API allows users to manage notifications on their account through the `/subscriptions` resource.
-Subscriptions can be configured to send a HTTP Callback to a valid publically addressable URL or send an email to a valid email address.
+Subscriptions can be configured to send a HTTP Callback to a valid publicly addressable URL or send an email to a valid email address.

 This guide _only_ covers creating a `<CallbackSubscription>`.
 For more information see the full guide on [managing subscriptions](./managingSubscriptions.md).